-With the Contour Pocket working unit you can rough out pockets, which may contain islands, of any shape.
+The Contour Pocket unit is used to rough out pockets, which may contain islands, of any shape.

 If necessary, you can assign every subcontour its own depth (FCL 2 function) in the contour detail form.
 In this case you must always begin with the deepest pocket.